seiferla/FiBo/docs/SRS.md

 ### 3.7 On-line User Documentation and Help System Requirements

-The usage of the app should be as intuitive as possible so it won't need any further documentation.
+The usage of the app should be as intuitive as possible, so it won't need any further documentation.
 If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.